 Based in Denton, Texas and originally from Youngstown, Ohio, Paula Hartsough is a passionate Flutist and Instructor.
 She has been performing since 2005 and private teaching since 2008.
 As a performer, Paula is trained in traditional flute repertoire.
-With an affinity for French music and elements of contemporary music, Paula strives to connect to her audience by transforming aspects of human emotion into musical expression.
+With an affinity for Romantic and French music, Paula energetically strives to connect with her audience by transforming aspects of human emotion into musical expression.

 As a private instructor, Paula understands the importance of customizing lesson plans to fit each student’s unique learning style and believes that everyone has the capability to learn music.
 With knowledge on a variety of pedagogical techniques, she enjoys teaching a wide range of students and is certified in KinderFlute.
 Paula currently teaches Music and Movement, a class for young children, at Texas Woman's University (TWU) Community Music Center.